macicchino/Food_Insecurity/README.md

 ### Food Insecurity and Food Stores
-The scatter plot below shows the distribution of average percent(%) change in grocery, convenience, specialized, and supercenters/clubstores in all fifty US states from 2011 to 2016.
+The scatter plot below shows the distribution of average percent change in grocery, convenience, specialized, and supercenters/clubstores in all fifty US states from 2011 to 2016.

 <details><Summary>Scatter Plot</summary>
 <img width="700" alt="Screen Shot 2023-03-21 at 10 53 20 PM" src="https://user-images.githubusercontent.com/112206035/226950706-84c1524a-27b0-437e-a03f-1f1a2347a5c9.png">

-<sub> (The dashboard includes this data on both a state and county level) </sub>
+<sub> (The dashboard includes this data on both a state and county level.) </sub>
 </details>

 ### Food Insecurity and Food Stores
-The scatter plot below shows the distribution of average percent(%) change in full-service restaurants versus fast food-restaurants in all 50 US states from 2011 to 2016.
+The scatter plot below shows the distribution of average percent change in full-service restaurants versus fast food-restaurants in all fifty US states from 2011 to 2016.

 <details><Summary>Scatter Plot</summary>
 <img width="700" alt="Screen Shot 2023-03-21 at 10 53 07 PM" src="https://user-images.githubusercontent.com/112206035/226950919-1f34eed9-c0f1-4e87-8ced-eacd6200ae45.png">

-<sub> (The dashboard includes this data on both a state and county level) </sub>
+<sub> (The dashboard includes this data on both a state and county level.) </sub>
 </details>

 ### Other Visulaizations